AI4MedCode/wikimed-de/README.md

-Code for the paper **[WikiMed-DE: Constructing a Silver-Standard Dataset for German Biomedical Entity Linking using Wikipedia and Wikidata, 2023, Yi Wang, Corina Dima, Steffen Staab, Wikidata workshop](https://openreview.net/forum?id=5dQ7YDSYya)**
+Code for the paper:

+[WikiMed-DE: Constructing a Silver-Standard Dataset for German Biomedical Entity Linking using Wikipedia and Wikidata](https://openreview.net/forum?id=5dQ7YDSYya).
+2023.
+Yi Wang, Corina Dima, Steffen Staab.
+Wikidata workshop @ ISWC 2023.
----

-WikiMed-DE is a German biomedical Wikipedia dataset serving as a silver standard for biomedical entity linking tasks.
-Every sample in WikiMed-DE contains a unique Wikipedia page id, url, title, text and structured information mapped from Wikidata, namely qid, cui, tui, semantic type, wikidata_cui, mesh, mesh_cui, doid, doid_cui and mentions.
-In WikiMed-DE, we extracted every hyperlinked text span in Wikipedia articles as a mention, which typically refers to a reference or allusion to a specific person, place, event, or some specific concepts.
-Usually, each hyperlinked text span can be link to other Wikipedia articles.
-Each mention in WikiMed-DE contains its title (named mention in WikiMed-DE), start_index, end_index structured information mapped from Wikidata.
-More details can be found in https://openreview.net/forum?id=5dQ7YDSYya
+WikiMed-DE is a silver standard German biomedical entity linking dataset.
+It was created automatically by connecting the links in German Wikipedia articles to Wikidata.

+Every sample in WikiMed-DE contains a unique Wikipedia page id and the corresponding url, title and text as well as structured information mapped from Wikidata, namely the QID, the UMLS CUI, the UMLS TUI, and the UMLS semantic type, the MeSH ID and the DOID.

+In WikiMed-DE, we extract every hyperlinked text span in Wikipedia articles as a mention.
+Each mention in WikiMed-DE features its surface form, its title, the start and end indices and the structured information mapped from Wikidata.
+More details can be found in the paper linked above.

-WikiMed-DE will be stored as JSON format with one document per line.
-Each document has the following structure:
+WikiMed-DE is provided in a JSON format, one document per line.
+Here is a sample annotated article:

 ```